 Community Engagement

-You are required to apply your management skills and knowledge as a community volunteer.
-Learn how.
+Undergraduates are required to apply their management skills and knowledge within the community as a volunteer.

 Whitman aspires to be a preeminent and inclusive school of management that prepares students for professional success, engaged citizenship and lifelong learning.
-We believe that active citizens are formed by giving back to the communities of the world, as well as the Syracuse campus and outlying neighborhoods.
+We believe active citizens are formed by giving back to the communities that help us grow.

 While community engagement is a required component of your Whitman degree, we encourage you to explore opportunities that you feel both passionate about and connected to.